vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ## In summary
 ### User Impersonation:
-User impersonation involves combining the user’s display name and email address, and it can be set up for a maximum of 350 users.
+- User impersonation involves combining the user’s display name and email address, and it can be set up for a maximum of 350 users.
+- Protection Policy Category (CAT): `UIMP` (User impersonation) in the X-Forefront-Antispam-Report header

 ### Domain Impersonation:
-Domain impersonation occurs when the domain is manipulated to resemble the legitimate domain.
+- Domain impersonation occurs when the domain is manipulated to resemble the legitimate domain.
+- Protection Policy Category (CAT): `DIMP` (Domain impersonation) in the X-Forefront-Antispam-Report header

 ### Mailbox Intelligence:
-Operates similarly to user impersonation protection; however, it utilizes the contents of the mailbox to identify phishing attempts.
+- Operates similarly to user impersonation protection; however, it utilizes the contents of the mailbox to identify phishing attempts.
+- Protection Policy Category (CAT): `GIMP` (Mailbox intelligence impersonation) in the X-Forefront-Antispam-Report header

 ### Spoof Intelligence:
-Spoofing takes place when the From address (P2 Sender) in an email message does not match the domain of the email source (P1 Sender).
+- Spoofing takes place when the From address (P2 Sender) in an email message does not match the domain of the email source (P1 Sender).
+- Protection Policy Category (CAT): `SPOOF` (Spoofing) in the X-Forefront-Antispam-Report header

 ## Reference
 - [Impersonation settings in anti-phishing policies in Microsoft Defender for Office 365](https://learn.microsoft.com/en-us/defender-office-365/anti-phishing-policies-about?view=o365-worldwide#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365)
 - [User impersonation protection](https://learn.microsoft.com/en-us/defender-office-365/anti-phishing-policies-about?view=o365-worldwide#user-impersonation-protection)